 Some people do not produce enough tears or the appropriate quality of tears to keep the eye healthy and comfortable.
 This is known as dry eye, and can become quite debilitating for some people.

-Symptoms of dry eye include stinging or burning eyes, scratchiness, stringing mucus around the eye, intermittent blurry vision and excess tearing.
+Symptoms of dry eye include stinging or burning eyes, scratchiness, stringy mucus around the eye, intermittent blurry vision and excess tearing.

-Tear production normally decreases as we age and women are more often affected than men.
+Tear production normally decreases as we age and women are affected more often than men.
 This is especially true after menopause.
 Also, a wide variety of common medications can cause dry eye by reducing tear secretion.
-Some of these medications include diuretics, beta-blockers, antihistamines, sleeping pills, medications for “nerves” and pain relievers.
+Some of these medications include diuretics, beta-blockers, antihistamines, sleeping pills, anti-anxiety medications and pain relievers.

-Dry eye is usually diagnosed by an exam, but sometimes tests that measure tear production may be necessary.
-At Elmquist Eye Group we are now able to grade the severity of your dry eye syndrome with the use of the Tear Osmolarity Lab.
-The tear lab will measure the salt content in a patient’s tear.
-Knowing this allows the physician to properly treat the dry eye syndrome in accordance to the severity of the condition.
+Dry eye is usually diagnosed during your eye exam, and tests that measure tear production can be performed.
+At Elmquist Eye Group, we are able to grade the severity of your dry eye disease with the Tear Osmolarity Lab.
+The Tear Lab measures salt content in your tears, allowing the physician to properly treat the dry eye syndrome in accordance to the severity of the condition.